Visualize a multispectral satellite image

 Add To Current Map menu option

-The Red band appears on the map, displayed in gray tones.
+The Red band appears on the map, displayed in gray tones, ranging from white to black.

 Red band on the map